-The PhonepayPlus Executive ("the Executive") received 17 consumer complaints regarding the receipt of unsolicited calls to personal mobiles from one or more 070 prefixed numbers.
+The PhonepayPlus Executive ("the Executive") received 13 consumer complaints regarding the receipt of unsolicited calls to personal landlines or mobiles from one or more 070 prefixed numbers.
 The complainants were consistent in claiming that the call they received terminated after one ring.
 This prompted consumers to return the call whilst being unaware that the number was not a mobile number and would incur higher rate charges.
 The vast majority of complainants who returned the call claimed that they were connected to a recording of a ringing tone.
+The Executive's monitoring of the service also identified that some of the numbers were associated with a company called 'Promotions Today'.